freemocap/skellycam/README.md

 > [!TIP]
 > Run the following commands from the project root directory (i.e the same directory as this `README.md` file)

-You have two options to run two separate and variously broken version of this software:
+You have **two options to run** two separate and variously broken version of this software:

 ### Option 1.
-Run the pure Python code with a QT GUI:
+Pure Python with a QT GUI:

 This method will pop up a mostly functional QT GUI that can detect, connect to, and record videos from the FastAPI server.
-Mostly functional, but I think might occasionally crash (I think) due to some concurrency problem updating something in the QT code?
+Mostly functional, but slightly crashy due (I think) to some concurrency problem updating something in the QT code (like, updating something in a widget w/o properly protecting)

 It runs pretty well, but there's FPS drop on `record`, which I suspect is fixable by fiddling with things in the `FrameWrangler` class (see #TODO comments in there).

-To run the pure python skellycam:
+#### To run the pure python skellycam:

-0 . ensure you have [Poetry](https://python-poetry.org/) installed and run: the following command:
+0 . ensure you have [Poetry](https://python-poetry.org/) installed

 1. Create python virtual environment and install dependencies: